vsg-dev/vsgTutorial/2_Foundations/RTTI.md

 The VulkanSceneGarph provides a number of features that provide richer and more efficient Run Time Type Information (RTTI) and type safe operations than are provided by C++ itself.
 These features are provided by the vsg::Object base class and by two companion bass classes, the vsg::Visitor and vsg::ConstVisitor, with the vsg::Inherit CRTP class providing convinient implementations of the required methods.
 In this section we'll focus on the RTTI features provided by vsg::Object/vsg::Inherit.

-## RTTI features provide vsg::Object
+## RTTI features provided vsg::Object

 The vsg::Object base class provides the follow methods dedicated to RTTI: